floswald/SMM.jl/README.md

 set up a `Moptim` object by calling the constructor. there is a list of **compulsory arguments**, which must be supplied in the following **order**:

 1. `p`: the initial value of the full parameter vector.
-(Note: your objective function must be callable as `objfunc(p,moments,whichmom)`).
 2. `params_to_sample`: a `DataFrame` with as many rows as parameters you want to sample. (all other parameters remain fixed).
 There **must** be three columns called `name` (name of param to sample), `lb` (lower bound) and `ub` (upper bound)
 3. `objfunc`: `ASCIIString` containing the name of your objective function
 4. `moments`: a `DataFrame` with 3 columns, `name`, `data` and `sd`.
 This is the complete set of moments that you have in the data / that is produced by your model